 A \texttt{public-ontic} action type represents an abstract frame with a single event \texttt{?e}, one observability type \texttt{Fully}, and with reflexive accessibility relations, \ie $Q_{\texttt{Fully}} = (\texttt{?e}, \texttt{?e})$ (see Section~\ref{sec:epistemic-action-types}).
 Furthermore, condition \texttt{:non-trivial-postconditions} requires that \texttt{?e} binds to an event that defines some effects, thus ensuring that the action is ontic.
 A \texttt{private} action type has an extra event variable, \texttt{?nil}, representing the null event, and an additional observability type, \texttt{Oblivious}.
 The \texttt{Fully} abstract relation is reflexive, while $Q_{\texttt{Oblivious}}$ links all events to the \texttt{?nil} event.
 Here, the only required condition is that \texttt{?nil} binds to a trivial event, ensuring that oblivious agents do not know that the action is taking place.
 A \texttt{semi-private-sensing} action type has two event variables, \texttt{?e} and \texttt{?f}, representing the two possible outcomes of the action, and two observability types, \texttt{Fully} and \texttt{Partially}.
 Fully observant agents know the outcome of the action ($Q_{\texttt{Fully}}$ is reflexive), while partially observant agents do not ($Q_{\texttt{Partially}}$ is the universal relation).
 As both \texttt{?e} and \texttt{?f} are designated, the action type induces local abstract actions for \texttt{Partially}.
 Furthermore, condition \texttt{:trivial-postconditions} is required for both event variables, ensuring that the action is purely epistemic.
 Finally, \texttt{quasi-private-announcement} action types combine the frames of of private and semi-private action types, and by letting \texttt{?e} be the only designated event variable.

 As mentioned above, with action type libraries we can define fragments of DEL-based epistemic planning by specifying a set of allowed action types and a set of requirements.
-For instance, the following listing shows a fragment that admits public, possibly ontic, atomic actions and semi-private, purely epistemic, global actions, with generic preconditions and goals, propositional post- and observability conditions.
+For instance, the following listing shows a fragment that admits public, possibly ontic, atomic actions and semi-private, purely epistemic, global actions, with generic preconditions and goals, and quantified post- and observability conditions.

-The \texttt{:generic-preconditions} and \texttt{:generic-goals} requirements are an abbreviation for negative, disjunctive, quantified, and modal preconditions and goals, respectively, while \texttt{:propositional-postconditions} and \texttt{:propositional-obs-conditions} are an abbreviation for negative, disjunctive, and quantified postconditions and observability conditions, respectively (see Section~\ref{sec:syntax-requirements} for more details).
+The \texttt{:general-preconditions} and \texttt{:general-goals} requirements are an abbreviation for negative, disjunctive, quantified, and modal preconditions and goals, respectively, while \texttt{:quantified-postconditions} and \texttt{:quantified-obs-conditions} are an abbreviation for universal and existential postconditions and observability conditions, respectively (see Section~\ref{sec:syntax-requirements} for more details).

 As seen, by combining action types and requirements we can describe with a unified syntax a rich variety of DEL-based epistemic planning fragments.
-Furthermore, we can show that several epistemic planning formalisms not based on DEL can be translated into corresponding DEL-planning fragments, and thus that they are representable by appropriate action type libraries.
+Furthermore, it can be shown that several epistemic planning formalisms not based on DEL can be translated into corresponding DEL-planning fragments, and thus that they are representable by appropriate action type libraries.
 This enables direct and meaningful comparisons of a wide range of solvers based on different epistemic planning formalisms.
-We believe this is one of the major strengths of \textsc{epddl}, as it allows to create different sets of epistemic planning benchmarks, each based on a fragment of DEL-planning, with the same language.
+We believe this is one of the major strengths of \textsc{epddl}, as it allows us to create different sets of epistemic planning benchmarks, each based on a fragment of DEL-planning, by employing a unified language.